Quintanilla115/odin-recipes/README.md

-This project is a recipes project for nachos.
+This project is a recipes project for nachos